stefanoverna/graphql8/guides/authorization/can_can_integration.md

 The method is called with:

-- `owner`: the `GraphQL::Schema::Argument` instance or mutation class whose role was not satisfied
+- `owner`: the `GraphQL8::Schema::Argument` instance or mutation class whose role was not satisfied
 - `value`: the object which didn't pass for `context[:current_user]`

 Since it's a mutation method, you can also access `context` in that method.